FAQ + How to Use

 8How much time does it save?

-21.5 minutes saved per 10 patients admitted or seen in clinic.
+In early testing we have seen over 20 minutes saved per 10 patients admitted or seen in clinic.
 Assuming 7 on/ 7 off hospitalist schedule and 182 day work year this equates to 3905 minutes = 65 hours = 2.7 days/year

-10How deadly are hospital inpatient medical errors?
+9How deadly are hospital inpatient medical errors?

 According to this study, medical error could be prevalent enough to be the third highest cause of death in the U.S.